awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_placement_score.md

 Spot placement score returns the top 10 regions or top 10 Availability Zones where the specific Spot request is most likely to succeed.
 You can narrow down the Regions to be considered in the response.
 You can combine the Region filter and a request for scored Availability Zones to return a scored list of all of the Availability Zones.

+### Challenges

-Given the configuration we used above, **Try to answer the following questions:**
+Given the configuration you used above, try to answer the following questions.
+Click to expand and see the answers.

-1. What are the Spot placement scores for the specific requirements in the different regions?
+{{%expand "1.
+What are the Spot placement scores for the specific requirements in the different regions?" %}}
-2. How can I filter the regions in the Spot placement score request?
-3. How can I see Spot placement scores by individual Availability Zones?
-4. How can I specify instance types in the Spot placement score request?

-{{%expand "Show me the answers:" %}}

-1.) **What are the Spot placement scores for the specific requirements in the different regions?**

 The Spot placement scores might differ in different regions.
 A sample response for the request is shown below.
 Note the `Score` for the region which is between a 1 and 10.